v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 General options:

 -if, --input [FILE] Input model file (.dbm).
-This is mandatory for export and model fix operations.
+Required for export and model fix operations.

 -id, --input-db [DBNAME] Input database name.
-This is mandatory for import operation.
+Required for import operation.

 -v, --pgsql-ver Force the PostgreSQL syntax to the specified version when generating SQL code.
-The version string must be in the form of [major].[minor], e.g., 16.0.
+The version string must be in the form [major].[minor], e.g., 17.0.

 -s, --silent Silent execution.
-Only critical messages and errors are shown during the process.
+Only critical messages and errors are displayed during the process.

 SQL file export options: